Gary Hooper: Omonoia Nicosia

-On September 2, 2022, he signed for Omonoia Nicosia in Cyprus
+On 2 September 2022, he signed for AC Omonia in Cyprus, linking up with his former manager at Celtic, Neil Lennon.
+On 10 February 2023, he left the club by mutual consent, with the club stating he "asked to leave for personal reasons and his wish was respected".

 Gulf United

-On February 10, 2023, he signed for UAE club Gulf United FC, on the UAE's transfer deadline day.
-The side recently gained promotion to the UAE Second Division and is managed by Steven Taylor.
+The same day as leaving Omonia, he signed for UAE Second Division club Gulf United, on the UAE's transfer deadline day.
+Hooper left United later in 2023.

+Barnet

+On 3 October 2023, he returned to English football to sign for National League club Barnet, subject to international clearance.
+Hooper scored twice in 14 appearances in the first two months after signing, but did not play for the club again after December and was released at the end of the season.

+Kettering Town

+On 17 October 2024, Hooper joined Southern League Premier Division Central club Kettering Town.
+He scored on his debut, five minutes after coming on as a substitute in a league game against rivals Stourbridge.

+In February 2025, Kettering announced that Hooper had left the club by mutual consent.

+Maldon & Tiptree

+In February 2025, Hooper joined Maldon & Tiptree in the Isthmian League North Division.
+He made his debut for the club on 15 February 2025, in a goalless draw with Cambridge City, and scored his first goal for the club in a 5–0 win over Basildon United on 22 February.

 International career

 Hooper has not represented England at any level.
 His paternal grandfather William Hooper was raised in the Scottish Borders, and this led to hopes that Hooper could be eligible to play for Scotland.
 Then Scotland head coach Craig Levein sought clarification as to the place of birth his grandfather's birth certificate recorded, as he had been born in a hospital in the English border town Berwick-upon-Tweed.
 The possibility was closed off when it was confirmed that his grandfather was included in the English Births Index.
 On 13 March 2011, Hooper was included by Stuart Pearce in his 31-man squad for the England under-21 team to play Denmark and Iceland.
 However, Hooper pulled out of the squad due to injury.
 On 3 May 2011, he was named in the 40-man provisional squad for the 2011 UEFA European Under-21 Championship, but did not make the final selection.

 In February 2012, BBC Sport reported that the Football Association of Wales were investigating his eligibility, but Hooper was unaware of having any Welsh ancestry.
 Hooper declared his desire to play for Great Britain at the 2012 Summer Olympics, but was not selected.

 In November 2012, Hooper was set to join teammate Fraser Forster in the England squad for their upcoming friendly against Sweden in Stockholm, after it was revealed The Football Association had contacted Celtic about the fitness of Hooper.
 They were handed a bleak prognosis by Celtic's medical team, meaning Hooper couldn't make the squad through injury.